kubeshark/docs/src/pages/en/config.md

 mascot: Hello
 ---

-**Kubeshark** reads configuration elements both from the **CLI** and from a configuration file that can be located either in `$HOME/.kubeshark/config.yaml` or at a diffrent location speciied as a CLI flag: `--configpath string`.
+**Kubeshark** reads configuration elements both from the **CLI** and from a configuration file that can be located either in `$HOME/.kubeshark/config.yaml` or at a different location specified as a CLI flag: `--configpath string`.

 ## The Config Command